Hungary ratifies Second Additional Protocol to the European Convention on Mutual Assistance in Criminal MattersStrasbourg 09/01/2018

 Hungary deposited instruments of ratification of Second Additional Protocol to the European...

-The European Committee on Crime Problems will hold its next plenary meeting from the 28th of November to the 1st of December 2017.STRASBOURG, France 28 November 2017
+The European Committee on Crime Problems held its plenary meeting from the 28th of November to the 1st of December 2017.STRASBOURG, France 28/11/2017

-The European Committee on Crime Problems (CDPC) will examine the latest developments regarding...
+The European Committee on Crime Problems (CDPC) examined the latest developments regarding the...